Genuine3106/Genuine3106/readme.md

-# Hi, my name is EpicGamer45
+# Hi, my name is Encycling
-- You might also see me as: Digit0, Encycling, **MannyPardo3106**
+- You might also see me as: Digit0, EpicGamer45, MannyPardo3106
 - I'm 13 years old
 - I make programs for fun
 - I know C# and Java